Choosing an OEM manufacturing partner is not a single decision—it is a risk management process.

 Ensure you understand what you are paying for.

-· ☐ Clear cost breakdown (PCB, PCBA, components, testing)
+· ☐ Clear cost breakdown (PCB, PCB assembly, components, testing)

 · ☐ Quotation assumptions documented